luco17/personalSite/src/content/posts/mistakes.md

 ## Background

 Our app, [Squaddy](https://squaddy.app),[^1] lets you track and share workouts.
 Think Strava for strength training but with more powerful group features.
 As of today it has ~20k downloads, ~100 subscribers and grows at ~1.2% per week.
 We've done no ads other than a two month Insta ads trial.
-Here are some stats that illustrate the trials of getting it this far:
+Here are some stats that show the trials of getting it this far:

 - Started work in March 2020
 - Spent £150k ($190k) of savings